marcelpatrick/SingleDelegates/README.md

   - In the Sender class header file, Declare the type of delegate that I am going to use.
     - MACRO OF DELEGATES DECLARATION<num of params>(name of this delegate, type of the param this class will send to the receiver)
-  - Declare a Send() function to contain and execute the delegate
+  - Declare a Send() function to contain from which the delegate will be executed
   - Declare a delegate object that will be used to bound my delegate function to its callback function

   ```cpp